 - 1.1 This practice specifies the equipment and procedures for visual appraisal of the colors and color differences of opaque materials that are diffusely illuminated.
-These specification are of critical importance in color matching.
-This practice requires judgments by observers with normal color vision. - 1.2 Critical visual appraisal of colors and color differences of materials such as metallic and pearlescent paints requires illumination that is nearly a geometric simulation of sunlight, because such directional illumination permits observation of the glitter and goniochromatism that characterize such materials.
-Such viewing conditions are beyond the scope of this practice. - 1.3 The values stated in SI units are to be regarded as the standard.
+These specifications are of critical importance in color matching.
+This practice requires judgments by observers with a minimum of normal color vision and preferably superior as rated with the FM-100 Hue Test as specified in Guide E1499. - 1.2 Critical visual appraisal of colors and color differences of materials such as metallic and pearlescent paints requires illumination that is nearly a geometric simulation of direct sunlight, because such directional illumination permits observation of the sparkle (glitter) and goniochromatism that characterize such materials.
+Such viewing conditions are beyond the scope of this practice. - 1 This practice is under the jurisdiction of ASTM Committee E12 on Color and Appearance and is the direct responsibility of Subcommittee E12.11 on Visual Methods. - Current edition approved Jan.
+1, 2016.
+Published February 2016.
+Originally approved in 1960.
+Last previous edition approved in 2009 as D1729 96 (2009).
+DOI: 10.1520/D1729-16. - This standard has been approved for use by agencies of the Department of Defense to replace Method 4249.1 of Federal Test Method Standard No 141.
+Consult the DoD Index of Specifications and Standards for the specific year of issue which has been adopted by the Department of Defense.

+- 1.3 The values stated in SI units are to be regarded as the standard.
 The values given in parentheses are for information only. - 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.